-The latest from Hyperkin the Retron 5 which lets you play 5 different systems on your HDMI tv, but all it really is is a glorified emulation machine.
+The latest from Hyperkin, the Retron 5 which lets you play 5 different systems on your HDMI TV, but it’s really just a glorified emulation machine.

 - Retron 5 Console – Amazon Link | (https://amzn.to/2DB0fvr)

-Personally, it’s one of the ugliest things I’ve ever seen but it’s got a cool concept and it’s fairly cheaper than the rest of the solutions to play a bunch of systems and only require 1 hook up to the tv.
-So if you want the all-in-one system might want to pick this up.
+Personally, it’s one of the ugliest things I’ve ever seen but it’s got a cool concept and it’s fairly cheaper than the rest of the solutions to play a bunch of systems and only requires one hook-up to the TV.
+So if you want the all-in-one system you might want to pick this up.

 Pick up the RetroUSb AVS Here – (http://www.retrousb.com/product_info.php?products_id=78)

 The Analogue NT

 It has the top loader look, it uses real Famicom FPGA boards, this has all the bells and whistles.
 It also is extremely expensive.
 It’s so expensive in fact they made it more expensive if you have the money to lay down on a gold version for $4,999.

 If you wanted to get into Famicom (Japanese NES) this plays it also.
 I don’t really recommend this, I’d rather spend my money on games.
 I like the look of the AVS way better too.

 If you want a wireless NES Controller you have a few options.

 You can buy an 8 Bitdo Wireless controller but you will also have to buy the wireless NES adapter.